KKlob/Capstone2.5/README.md

 # Capstone2.5
 Political Informant Application - Restructured into Express Backend w/ PostgreSQL DB + React Frontend Client
+- Note: Both PA_Server and pi-client will have their own readmes
+- ToDo: Add instructions for running locally

 ## Technical Overview
 Full-stack application utilizing an Express REST API handling a PostgreSQL DB while delivering a React SPA on the homepage.